King Thunderbird Centre Opens

 The interdisciplinary model of care dens - askîy, nipîy, and asinîy - provide wraparound care (culture and ceremony, mental health and addiction supports, nursing, occupational therapy and social workers) to everyone they serve with a specialized team equipped with supports and services that match their needs.

-The majority of those who will receive services at okimaw peyesew kamik require timely support to meet their immediate needs.
-These include housing referrals, ID services, system navigation, hygiene products, and other supports – which they will be able to find at itê ka-skinôh-tamâke (the place where people come for help).
+But not everyone needs wraparound supports like those provided by our dens.
+The majority of those who receive services at okimaw peyesew kamik require timely support to meet their immediate needs.
+These include housing referrals, ID services, system navigation, hygiene products, and other supports – which they can find at itê ka-skinôh-tamâke (the place where people come for help).
 By streamlining our service offerings into a space designed to facilitate meeting those needs, individuals can receive the support they need and be on their way.

 Chief Willie Littlechild says that okimaw peyesew kamik is an act of reconciliation: